-Suzuki typically accepts new families at either the start of the school year (on the first of August) or at the beginning of the Summer Session which starts the Monday after Memorial Day.
+Suzuki typically accepts new families at either the start of the school year (on the first of August) or at the beginning of the Summer Session.
 During other times of the year, students are accepted as attrition creates availability.
 Acceptances are based on a match of requested and available start dates, campus, birth dates, sibling status, application dates, and a determination by the school of how the family will fit with the school philosophy.
 Older children may be required to come in for an observation as a condition of acceptance before starting.